XCTEQ/XCFit/README.md

 # Continuous Integration with Xcode Server

-Coming Soon
+You can read my detailed blog on how to setup Xcode Server for XCFit package on Dzone  [Xcode Continuous Integration with Xcode Server](https://dzone.com/articles/xcode-continuous-integration-with-macos-server)

 # XCFit: Swift Package Manager

+Swift Package Manager doesn't officially support iOS projects (Xcode Templates) but We can use it for building packages.
 XCFit will be having full on support for XCUI Test helpers so that we can use Apple's XCUI Test Framework painless to use.
 There is [sample swift package](https://github.com/Shashikant86/XCFitDemoSwiftPackage) on Github to test XCFit
 Full Documetation and API implementation still in progress.
 You can grab it like this

 ```